yuk068/Game2048/README.md

 # Some simple Number - related Games made in java

 ## 2048 Game

-Simple 2048 game playable in terminal, play by getting the Game2048GUI instance then invoke .start() (example in class Main).
+Simple 2048 game with GUI, customizable board size and utilities

 ### To be implemented:

-UPDATE: GUI availible
+1. Game over screen / operation

 ## Number Stack Game